 How to make Vegan Chocolate Frosting

-It’s so easy to make chocolate frosting vegan!
+Is it possible to make a dairy free frosting?
+Absolutely!
+In fact, it’s so easy to make chocolate frosting vegan!
 You’ll use vegan butter in place of butter and a non-dairy creamer in place of dairy cream.

 Here are all the ingredients involved: vegan butter, powdered sugar, cocoa powder, and some kind of vanilla extract, and plant-based milk, although I really love using a plant-based creamer (the kind used for coffees).

 It’s important to begin your frosting by creaming the butter first.
 This article from Cooks Illustrated shows why it’s important to use softened butter to save time.
 Begin by placing the softened vegan butter in a mixing bowl.
 Beat on medium speed until the butter is creamed, about one minute.
 Next, add the powdered sugar and beat another minute until light and fluffy.

 Step Two: Add Cocoa Powder

 Next, add the cocoa powder and continue beating until the cocoa is incorporated.
 Add the vanilla and beat again until combined.

 Finally, add the plant-based milk, one tablespoon at a time, until you reach a desired, spreadable consistency.
 You can leave the vegan chocolate buttercream frosting a little more stiff, or add more milk to make it soft and creamy.
 It’s up to you!